Waishengren: Translations

-The terms waishengren and benshengren pose some difficulties in translation; most academic literature uses the terms waishengren and benshengren directly.
+The terms waishengren and benshengren pose some difficulties in translation; most academic literature uses them directly.
 The literal translation of waishengren is "extra-provincial people" while the literal translation of benshengren is "this-province people"; however, these translations are politically loaded since they arose in a historical context when the ruling Kuomintang actively claimed the entirety of China.

-One English translation of waishengren is "mainlander", although some waishengren find this translation uncomfortable since many of them have lived in Taiwan their entire lives, and the term may lead to possible confusion with residents of the People's Republic of China.
-Likewise, the translation of benshengren as "native Taiwanese" leads to possible confusion with Taiwanese indigenous peoples.
+One English translation of waishengren is "mainlander", although some waishengren find this translation uncomfortable since many of them have lived in Taiwan their entire lives and the term may lead to confusion with residents of the People's Republic of China.
+Likewise, translating benshengren as "native Taiwanese" may cause confusion with Taiwanese indigenous peoples.

 Demographics

 Due to the chaotic nature of the Kuomintang retreat to Taiwan, the exact number of waishengren is unknown.
 Estimates vary regarding how many waishengren migrated, with most estimates ranging between 950,000 and 2 million, with 1.2 million being the most commonly cited figure in Taiwan.
 Newly declassified archival data yielded a population of 1,024,233 mainland Chinese immigrants in Taiwan and the Kinmen-Matsu military zones on September 16, 1956.
 Furthermore, the male to female ratio among the immigrants was 375:100.

 There are several subgroups of waishengren based on how they migrated.
 About 26% of non-military waishengren arrived prior to the KMT military retreat.
 This group consisted of elites, e.g. government officials, businessmen and intellectuals, as well as migrant workers from Fujian.
 Another significant category consisted of military personnel and their families, as well as soldiers who were press ganged or forcibly conscripted by the Kuomintang.
 Another category consists of refugees, who were hastily evacuated during the Kuomintang retreat.
 Some others, such as Ma Ying-jeou, arrived in the years after the retreat, for example through Hong Kong.

 About 40% of waishengren settled in the Taipei area, with another 25% settling in Kaohsiung, Keelung, Taichung and Tainan.